grantcurell/grantcurell.github.io/docs/PowerScale - Configure with Kubernetes/README.md

 Warning: Sassy commentary ahead.

-I haven't built K8s from scratch since 2017 and I'm glad to see that getting flannel to work is still a huge, bug riddled, mess.
+I haven't built K8s from scratch since 2017 and I'm glad to see that getting flannel to work is still a huge mess.
 With that said, here's how to go about troubleshooting it when it inevitably fails.
 (Seriously, it has been 7 years, how is it still this bad?)

 ### Rancher Woes